 The clinical manifestations are variable and may depend on the specific gene defect and degree of residual enzyme activity.
-Both male and heterozygous females can exhibit a severe phenotype.
+Both male and heterozygous females can exhibit severe phenotype.

 Fabry disease was initially described in males with a form of severe disease, a phenotype known as a "classic" Fabry.
 However, it is now recognized that there are both early and late-onset forms of the disease in males, depending on the genetic aberration and degree of enzymatic compromise 8.

 Similarly, females that have heterozygous genetic involvement have a spectrum of presentation ranging from asymptomatic to severe.
-This may be explained by variable expression of the mutated X-linked gene 8.
+This may be explained by a variable expression of the mutated X-linked gene 8.

 Small vessel ischemia is the main mechanism of central nervous system manifestations, with ischemic strokes, especially of the posterior circulation being common.
 Multi-infarct dementia can ensue, although MRI T2 hyperintensities in the white matter of the frontal and parietal lobes can be seen in asymptomatic patients.
 MRI is used to monitor treatment response.

-T1 weighted images also demonstrate high signal in the deep grey matter especially that of the pulvinar, relating to mineralization (see basal ganglia T1 hyperintensity).
+T1 weighted images also demonstrate high signals in the deep grey matter especially that of the pulvinar, relating to mineralization (see basal ganglia T1 hyperintensity).
 Exclusive involvement of pulvinar is thought to be characteristic of the condition 4.

 Both T2 and T1 changes have been seen to regress with treatment if instituted early enough.

 Acroparesthesia is a common manifestation, more so than ischemic changes described above, and can be debilitating 6.

 Autonomic (sympathetic) nervous system involvement can lead to gastrointestinal autonomic dysfunction.